Are you looking for a pair of shoes with memory foam for your kids? What is it about memory foam shoes that kids love so much?

 All of the shoe styles fit “short”, which means that you need to go a whole size longer of the size that your children measured in the standard foot measuring scale (Brannock device), in order to allow for growing room.

 We always want to leave around 3/8 of an inch between your children’s longest toe and the end of the shoe.
 This normally comes up to a half a size of growing room.
 There will be some cases where the shoes might fit “short” (like with memory foam sneakers), so you will need to provide your child with a whole size longer instead of a half a size.

 Now that you know which memory foam shoe styles provide more support than others, you can provide your child with a pair with the peace of mind that they will provide enough support and structure for his/her everyday activities.

-Memory Foam Sneakers – Can you Throw Them in the Washing Machine?
+Memory Foam Sneakers – Can you Put Them in the Washing Machine?

 You can throw them in the washing machine, as long as they are not light-up memory foam shoes.
 The majority of non-leather casual shoes can be safely put in the washing machine on the gentle cycle and air-dried.
 Never put your kids’ shoes in the drier!